gilch/hissp/docs/command_line_reference.rst

 for packaged modules,
 or in the main module for any modules not in a package.

-One-offs are easy to do manually in the REPL, but an external build system may need to use shell commands.
+One-offs are easy to do manually in the REPL using `refresh`, but an external build system may need to use shell commands.
 It is possible to run transpile commands in the shell via ``python -c`` or ``lissp -c``.